conan-io/conan-center-index/docs/conandata_yml_format.md

 _Required_

-Patch file might be committed to the conan-center-index, near to the conanfile (usually, into the `patches` sub-directory).
+Patch file that are committed to the ConanCenterIndex, go into the `patches` sub-directory (next to the `conanfile.py`).
 Such patch files usually have either `.diff` or `.patch` extension.
 The recommended way to generate such patches is [git format-patch](https://git-scm.com/docs/git-format-patch).
 The path to the patch is relative to the directory containing `conandata.yml` and `conanfile.py`.

 #### patch_description